-While all this information can be overwhelming, research suggests that you can take steps to reduce your cancer risk.5
+While all this information can be overwhelming, research suggests that you may be able to take steps to reduce your cancer risk.5

 Not only can losing weight improve other measures of health and wellness, but it may also help lower your risk of developing certain cancers.
 For example, while research is limited, there have been findings that show weight loss might reduce the risk of postmenopausal breast cancer and aggressive types of prostate cancer.6

 A study of 36,000 women found that postmenopausal women who intentionally lost weight had a much lower rate of endometrial cancer up to 11 years later when compared to women who did not lose weight.
 What’s even more interesting – they didn’t have to lose an exorbitant amount of weight to reap the rewards – those who intentionally lost 5% or more of their body weight had a 29% lower risk of developing endometrial cancer.7

 The study on endometrial cancer also provided additional information about a potential causal link between weight and cancer.
 The researchers suggested that excess body fat likely boosts the amount of estrogen that a woman’s body produces, potentially increasing the risk of hormone-sensitive cancers.7 The same study also suggested it’s never too late to lose weight in order to reduce your risk of developing the disease – a powerful message to anyone putting off their health and wellness goals.

 If you’re looking to lose weight, here are some tips to get started: